wunc/localvm/readme.md

 192.168.57.101  localvm.test
 ```

-along with any other dev domains that you would like to set up
+along with any other *.test domains that you would like to set up

 ### Usage